lecerick/100-days-of-code/log.md

 ### Day 15: Wed Sept 15, 2021

 Unfortunately I missed yesterday too.
 Been putting so much energy into work recently.
-Had a very weird day yesterday anyway, was super tired and lethargic, which of course is nothing to feel bad about; we're all squishy creatures that sometimes need to rest.
-Everyone has off days.
-I am going to start taking my vitamin D supplement again since that always seems to help (might be placebo?
-Idk, most people who spend time programming could probably use a vit D supplement haha).
+Had a very weird day yesterday anyway, was super tired and lethargic.

 Today I solved [PE Problem #11](https://github.com/lecerick/math-playground/blob/main/PE/p011_largest_product_in_a_grid.py).
 It's a pretty wordy solution that could definitely be made into fewer lines of code, but hey - it works.